Kyle Jaros

 Fields of Study: Comparative Politics, International Relations

-Research and Teaching Interests: Chinese politics; politics of urban and regional development; intergovernmental relations; metropolitan governance; comparative political economy of development
+Research and Teaching Interests: Chinese politics and political economy; urban and regional development; intergovernmental relations; sub-national diplomacy; US-China relations

 2163 Jenkins Nanovic Halls